hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 @CssParam is a custom OpenType glyph class I've set up.
 It includes the characters `A`&thinsp;`–`&thinsp;`Z`, `a`&thinsp;`–`&thinsp;`z`, and `-`, which are all the possible characters used in CSS value function names.
 Because the longest possible CSS value function name is `repeating-linear-gradient()`, with 25 letters, the first line of the lookup starts with @CssParam repeated 25 times, followed by parenleft (`(`).
 This lookup will match any word up to 25 letters long, if it's immediately followed by an opening parenthesis.
 When a match occurs, it substitutes the matched text with its alternate color form (@CssParamAlt4).

 This lookup works for both CSS and JavaScript.
 It will colorize standard CSS functions like `rgb()` as well as custom JavaScript functions like `myFunction()`.
 The result is a semi-flexible syntax highlighter that doesn't require complex parsing.
+The downside is that if you have a really long function name, it stops working midway: `aReallyLongFunctionNameStopsWorkingMidway()`.
 I've repeated the same principle for finding HTML tags and attributes, and for CSS selectors and parameters.

 #### Unknown length rules